-- generate missing UUID - kill cfengine if there are too many processes - run cfengine if its daemon is missing - clean lock file if it is too big - check and restore init files - · check that promises have been properly copied - will sleep a random time (max half the run interval) when not run in interactive mode prior checking agent Options: - -q: run the agent in quiet mode (display only error messages) - -c: run the agent without color output - -f: prevent sleeping in non-interactive mode diff show diff between current file and the one before agent modification.
+- generate missing UUID

+- kill cfengine if there are too many processes

+- run cfengine if its daemon is missing

+- clean lock file if it is too big

+- · check and restore init files

+- check that promises have been properly copied

+- -q: run the agent in quiet mode (display only error messages) - -c: run the agent without color output diff show diff between current file and the one before agent modification.
 This command will output file change in a diff format filename: the file to show diff from disable forbid rudder-agent to be run by cron or service.
 This is useful when you want to temporarily prevent your Rudder agent from doing any modification to your system.